adeliusa486/Behavioral-Analytics-Linux/README.md

 The project demonstrates the core workflow used in modern Security Information and Event Management (SIEM) systems, including log collection and parsing, behavioral feature engineering, anomaly detection using machine learning, and alert generation with incident reporting.

+## Data Sources

+The sample dataset used in this project consists of Linux authentication log entries derived from real-world authentication log data for cybersecurity research and educational purposes.

+- `logs/auth.log.medium` contains approximately 5,000 log entries for demonstration and testing.
+- A larger dataset containing more than 86,000 log entries can be used for extended analysis, benchmarking, and performance evaluation.

+These logs simulate realistic authentication activity including normal user access, failed login attempts, privilege escalation, and suspicious authentication patterns.

 ## Key Features

 - Parses Linux authentication logs including failed logins, successful logins, invalid user attempts, sudo usage, and repeated message entries